DMalko/PeptoVar/README.md

 * unzip the archive
 * add resulting folder to your ``PATH`` variable
   * or add symbolic link for ``PeptoVar`` script to your ``bin`` folder
-  * or use peptoVar directly by specifying full path to the executable script
+  * or use PeptoVar directly by specifying full path to the executable script

 ## Usage